-The historical and associative attributes of the property support its value in its association with the nineteenth century development of Omemee and its role in the community as McNeely's General Store from the mid-nineteenth century.
+The historical and associative attributes of the property support its value in its association with the nineteenth century development of Omemee and its role in the community as a general store from the mid-nineteenth century.

-- Association with the nineteenth century commercial development of Omemee

-- Historic use as a general store

-- Associations with Isaac McNeely
+- Association with the nineteenth century commercial development of Omemee - Historic use as a general store - Associations with William Beatty - Associations with Thomas A. McPherson and his family